Traipsing Shanghai

 July 02, 2011 Travel

-Here are a few of my favorite spots.
+Here are some of my favorite spots:

 The City God Temple